 "Nothing is always absolutely so".

 What is this article about?
 I want to show you modern PHP and the reasons to think that PHP is not so bad.
-From time to time I hear that PHP is obsolete, slow and that the core developers do nothing with PHP’s strange behaviour in different cases.
+From time to time I hear that PHP is obsolete, slow and that the core developers do nothing with PHP’s strange behavior in different cases.
 If a programming language is not maintained, it always means that this language has no new features, has no different solutions from corporations that use this language in their projects, community, stable versions and updates from 3rd party companies.
 Any programming language often has its own weaknesses.
-Usually core developers and community try to fix those weaknesses, find the best solutions for different tasks and optimise memory and CPU usage.
-In this article I won’t talk about PHP in details.
+Usually, core developers and community try to fix those weaknesses, find the best solutions for different tasks and optimize memory and CPU usage.
+In this article, I won’t talk about PHP in details.
 Let me just tell that we have everything we need for thinking that PHP evolves and can be better in future.

 If you prefer listening to reading, we invite you to check out a webcast below: it's dedicated to the same topic.